turingschool/career-development-curriculum/module_one/m1_repeat_plan.md

-# PD & Gear Up Plan for Repeating Module One
+# PD Plan for Repeating Module One
 Repeating the module is an opportunity to not only solidify technical skills but also take advantage of extra time to work on your professional development and take concrete steps for your job search.
 Mod 1 professional development is focused on these areas:

 * Cultivate Self-Awareness